LMP Quick Facts

 LMP covers 115,000 union-represented workers, 14,000 managers and 19,000 physicians.

 The partnership supports and tracks the performance of 3,500 unit-based teams.

 Established in 1997, LMP is the longest-running labor-management partnership in the U.S.

-Highly engaged UBTs show a 9 percentage point improvement in patients’ overall hospital satisfaction.
+Highly engaged UBTs show 13 percent improvement in patients’ overall hospital satisfaction.

 Highly engaged UBTs show 21 percent fewer lost work days.

 Highly engaged UBTs show 38 percent fewer workplace injuries.

 Highly engaged UBTs show 60 percent fewer patient falls with injuries.